alexp03674/alexp03674.github.io/docs/index.md

 Above the column listing clothing choices, there is a row of icons, each relating to a specific social setting.
 The type of clothing shown depends on the selected setting.
->* To the left of your sim, the two vertical sliders correspond to muscularity and weight.
+To the left of your sim, the two vertical sliders correspond to muscularity and weight.

-💡TIP: If you want to precisely modify your sim, enter **detail-edit-mode** by clicking on the eyeglass icon to the left of your sim’s head.
+💡**TIP:** If you want to precisely modify your sim, enter **detail-edit-mode** by clicking on the eyeglass icon to the left of your sim’s head.

 Finally, give your sim a name in the top left corner.
 Click the checkmark in the bottom right, and you’re done!

 ## Controls

-Before you begin playing as your sim, let’s overview the controls for BM and LM.
+Before you begin playing as your sim, let’s overview the controls for Build Mode and Live Mode.
 Camera controls in these modes are identical and are for trackpad and mouse unless otherwise noted.

 #### Camera Controls